bghira/SimpleTuner/TUTORIAL.md

 - You want as high of a batch size as you can tolerate.
 - The larger you set `RESOLUTION`, the more VRAM is used, and the lower your batch size can be.
-- A larger batch size requires more training data in each bucket, since each one **must** contain a minimum of that many images - a batch size of 8 means each bucket must have at least 8 images.
+- A larger batch size should have more training data in each bucket, since a batch size of 8 means a bucket of 1 image will be seen 8 times in one shot - no good!
-- If you can't get a single iteration done with batch size of 1 and resolution of 128x128 on Adafactor or AdamW8Bit, your hardware just won't work.
+- If you can't get a single iteration done with batch size of 1 and resolution of 128x128 on the Lion optimiser, your hardware just won't work.

 Which brings up the next point: **you should use as much high quality training data as you can acquire.**

 ### Selecting images

 - JPEG artifacts and blurry images are a no-go.
-The model **will** pick these up.
+The model **will** pick these up, especially newer ones like Flux or PixArt.
-- High-res images introduce their own problems - they must be downsampled to fit their aspect bucket, and this inherently damages their quality.
 - For high quality photographs, some grainy CMOS sensors in the camera itself end up producing a lot of noise.
-Too much of this will result in nearly every image your model produces, containing the same sensor noise.
+  - Too much of this will result in nearly every image your model produces, containing the same sensor noise.
 - Same goes for watermarks and "badges", artist signatures.
 That will all be picked up effortlessly.
 - If you're trying to extract frames from a movie to train from, you're going to have a bad time.
 Compression ruins most films - only the large 40+ GB releases are really going to be useful for improving image clarity.
   - Using 1080p Bluray extractions really helps - 4k isn't absolutely required, but you're going to need to reduce expectations as to what kind of content will actually WORK.
   - Anime content will generally work very well if it's minimally compressed, but live action stuff tends to look blurry.
+  - Try and locate frame stills from the production company instead, eg. on iMDB.
 - Image resolutions optimally should be divisible by 64.
-  - This isn't **required**, but is beneficial to follow.
+  - This isn't **required**, but is beneficial to follow, as it will allow the trainer to reuse your original images without resizing or cropping.
 - Square images are not required, though they will work.
   - If you train on ONLY square images or ONLY non-square images, you might not get a very good balance of capabilities in the resulting model.
+  - If you train on ONLY aspect bucketing, your resulting model will heavily bias these buckets for each type of content.
 - Synthetic data works great.
-This means AI-generated images, from either GAN upscaling or a different model entirely.
+This means AI-generated images or captions.
 Using outputs from a different model is called **transfer learning** and can be highly effective.
   - Using ONLY synthetic data can harm the model's ability to generate more realistic details.
 A decent balance of regularisation images (eg. concepts that aren't your target) will help to maintain broad capabilities.
 - Your dataset should be **as varied as possible** to get the highest quality.
 It should be balanced across different concepts, unless heavily biasing the model is desired.